enso-org/enso/doc/design/type-system/type-discipline.md

 signature acts to constrain the function type further than would be inferred.

 # Interfaces
+An interface in Luna is a representation of the (partial) structure of a type given name.

 # Desugaring Types to Rows

+# Testing the Type System

 # Unresolved Questions
 <!-- Ara -->